ebanks31/BlogApplication/README.md

 I am looking to include Spring Security sometimes later.

 The front end consists of Angular 7 and Bootstrap.
 The text editor I am using is https://ckeditor.com/.
-This is a great editor that contains a formatting text bar that is compatible with Angular 7.
+This is a great editor that contains a formatting toolbar that is compatible with Angular 7.

 This application isn't finished just yet but this project is used to help me better understand the Angular framework.